Colons are among the most misused writing punctuation marks.

 - My father gave me great advice: he said that I should get a good education and should always work hard.

 Note that a colon must also be used after salutations in a business letter.
+For example:

 - Dear President Robertson: